 You can also use a medical plan (e.g. information written down or available on your mobile phone or computer about your treatment for breathing with MND).
 Try to have this information with you at all times.
 If you do need emergency help, this information lets medical staff know that you have MND and that oxygen may need to be used with caution.

-In response to COVID-19, the Federal Government has introduced a much-expanded Medicare at Home measure which safeguards and ensures care for all those with chronic conditions such as MND.
+In response to COVID-19, the Australian Government has introduced a much-expanded Medicare at Home measure which safeguards and ensures care for all those with chronic conditions such as MND.
 Medicare at home means people living with MND can safely stay at home, and still have access to their allied health care team, GP, nurses and specialist doctors, such as neurologists and respiratory specialists via telehealth services.

 Your neurologist may refer you to a respiratory specialist for an assessment of your respiratory function.
 The strategies below can help.